sakilmurad/edafternew/docs/seller-profile/business-profile/additional-details.md

 ---
 sidebar_position: 4
-title: Additional Details of Profile on GeM Portal
+title: Additional Details of Profile on GeM
 sidebar_label: Additional Details
-description: Manage and select your business preferences in GeM Seller Profile
+description: Manage and select your business preferences in GeM (Government e-Marketplace) Seller Profile
 ---

-# Additional Details of Profile on GeM Portal
+# Additional Details of Profile on GeM

 Manage your business preference for **Startup**, **MSE** and **Bid Participation**.